 Having a done-for-you contract makes you look like a total pro.
 It’s another step in the coaching process that will add another level of commitment and seriousness on your client’s part.
 You’re not just any online health coach — you’re a professional!

-So, now that you know why it’s so important to have a client services agreement, please feel free to check out one of my DIY Legal Templates or listen to Episode 8 of my podcast, On Your Terms, to find out what makes a contract a good one (vs. one that won’t protect you at all!).
+So, now that you know why it’s so important to have a client services agreement, check out my DIY Legal Templates or listen to Episode 8 of my podcast, On Your Terms, to find out what makes a contract a good one (vs. one that won’t protect you at all!).

 If you have any questions, I’m happy to answer them!